Codpoe/s-view/package/select/README.md

 option:

-- size: The default is `normal`.
+- size: `small`, `normal`or`large`.
+The default is `normal`.
 - placeholder: It is the words shown before selecting a option.
 The default is ''.
 - readonly: If true, you can not select a option by typing words.
-The default is true.
+The default is `true`.
-- disabled: just disabled.
-The default is false.
+- disabled: Just disabled.
+The default is `false`.

 todo: